-SIP stands for Session Initiation Protocol.
+First of all, SIP stands for Session Initiation Protocol.
 SIP trunking is a method of sending voice and other unified communications services over the internet.
-It works with an IP-enabled PBX (private branch exchange).
-SIP trunking replaces traditional telephone lines or PRIs (Primary Rate Interface).
+It works with an IP-enabled PBX (Private Branch eXchange).
+SIP trunking replaces traditional telephone lines.

 Each SIP trunk supports SIP channels.
 A SIP channel is equivalent to one incoming or outgoing call.
-A SIP trunk can hold an unlimited number of channels, so users only need one SIP trunk no matter how many concurrent calls they expect.
-The number of channels required depends on how many calls the business will make at any one time.
+A SIP trunk can hold an unlimited number of channels, so your business only needs one SIP trunk no matter how many concurrent calls you expect.
+The number of channels required depends on how many calls your business will make at any one time.

-The Difference Between SIP and VoIP (Voice over Internet Protocol)
+The Difference Between SIP and VoIP and More Important Terms

-Although SIP and VoIP are often used interchangeably, they are not the same thing.
-VoIP stands for Voice Over Internet Protocol.
-It is a broad term that covers any phone calls made over the Internet.
-It includes a group of protocol technologies of which SIP is an example.
+Although people often use SIP and VoIP interchangeably, they are not the same thing.
+VoIP stands for Voice over Internet Protocol.
+This broad term covers any phone calls made over the Internet.
+It includes a group of protocol technologies, of which SIP is an example.
 SIP is one of the specific protocols that enable VoIP.

 Carrier Tiers and Call Quality

-Great audio quality is essential for any business communication system.
-The best solutions offer voice quality that is indistinguishable from traditional landlines, but it is important to be diligent about the grade of the carrier network used by your SIP provider.
+Excellent audio quality is essential for any business communication system.
+The best solutions offer voice quality indistinguishable from traditional landlines, but it is crucial to be diligent about the grade of the carrier network used by your SIP provider.
 Only Tier-1 carriers connect directly to the backbone of the internet for the highest possible call quality and reliability.

 Router Setting: Quality of Service (QoS)

-Quality of Service (QoS) is a router setting that tells the network to prioritize voice calls over other data traffic.
-Small delays in the signal reaching the network, or a bit of data loss isn’t something that users consuming data will notice, but it can wreak havoc with voice calls.
-Enabling QoS ensures that audio quality will remain high even while data-intensive activities, like downloading large files or streaming content, happen in the background.
+Quality of Service (QoS) is a router setting used to tell the network to prioritize voice calls over other data traffic.
+Minor delays in the signal reaching the network or a bit of data loss aren’t some things users consuming data will notice, but they can wreak havoc with voice calls.
+Enabling QoS ensures audio quality will remain high, even while data-intensive activities, like downloading large files or streaming content.

 Why Choose SIP?

-You don’t need to be a networking or telecommunications expert to take advantage of SIP for your business.
-We do recommend choosing a strong partner that will help walk you through the implementation process and support you as the needs of your business change over time.
-If you have additional questions about how SIP might work for you, we’re happy to help.
+With all of these basics covered, you have enough information to choose SIP trunking for your business confidently.
+Remember, you don’t need to be a networking, IT or telecommunications expert to take advantage of SIP for your company.
+By choosing SIP.us as a partner, you will receive support to walk you through the implementation process and be there with you as the needs of your business change over time.
+Get started now!